yasirroni/binder-profiling/README.md

 # binder-profiling

-Website implementation of Pandas Profiling to help you understand your data using binder cloud services.
+Website implementation of [Pandas Profiling](https://github.com/pandas-profiling/pandas-profiling) to help you understand your data using [MyBinder](https://mybinder.org/) cloud services.

 ## Requirements